Sea Ranch Lakes, Florida

 Sea Ranch Lakes is a village in Broward County, Florida, United States.
 The village is part of the Miami metropolitan area of South Florida.
 It is located on North Ocean Drive (Highway A1A) and is surrounded by Lauderdale-by-the-Sea.
 The majority of the village is a gated community, with the remainder being a public shopping plaza and a private beach club for village residents, with a pool and access to Sea Ranch Lakes Beach.
 The population was 540 at the 2020 census.

 History

-Between 1926 to 1929, the plot of beachfront land was known as the "Ausherman Tract" (named after C.C.
-Ausherman, who was the first president of Fort Lauderdale’s Realty Board), and was first owned by realtor Lovick Miller wanted to sell the oceanfront property north of Lauderdale-by-the-Sea, who bought that land in 1926, before the Great Depression.
+Between 1926 and 1929, the plot of beachfront land was known as the "Ausherman Tract" (named after C.C.
+Ausherman, who was the first president of Fort Lauderdale's Realty Board), and was first owned by realtor Lovick Miller wanted to sell the oceanfront property north of Lauderdale-by-the-Sea, who bought that land in 1926, before the Great Depression.
 Around 1928 or 1929, he sold it to another Fort Lauderdale pioneer, John Lochrie.
 Soon after, Lochrie wanted to sell the area, and Miller suggested Robert Hayes Gore (R.H.
 Gore) as a potential buyer.